usmanity/redirector/README.md

 ### Getting help
 Not working?
 File an issue as a question and I'll be happy to take a look.
 I did have some DNS issues with some URLs.

+## Project status ✓
+This project is considered "complete" meaning no new features will be added, if a major security issue is brought up, that will be fixed but otherwise it is not going to be in development.